Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 OTHER PESTS

-The UC IPM website -- www.ipm.ucanr.edu -- has detailed advice on controlling many kinds of pests found locally, including ants, fleas, and venomous spiders (as well as mammals such as mice, rats, opossums, raccoons, gophers, and coyotes -- and others).
+The UC IPM website -- www.ipm.ucanr.edu -- has detailed advice on controlling many kinds of pests found locally, including ants, fleas, and venomous spiders (as well as mammals such as mice, rats, opossums, raccoons, gophers, coyotes -- and others).

->> Top of page: The invasive Asian Tiger Mosquito (Aedes albopictus)
+>> Top of page: The invasive Asian tiger mosquito (Aedes albopictus)

->> Above: The Southern House Mosquito, Culex quinquefasciatus (m/f)
+>> Above: The native southern house mosquito, Culex quinquefasciatus (male/female)

 The kinds of mosquitoes that live in MSAG can carry viruses and bacteria that cause serious illness.
 In a warming climate, insect-borne diseases once found only in the tropics are expanding northward.